openhealthcare/openhealthcare.org.uk/source/_posts/2016-03-21-how-to-pitch-at-a-hackday.md

 Keep it snappy.

-_(Note, this section has been heavily edited down in the name brevity and minimal irony.)_
+_(Note, this section has been heavily edited down in the name of brevity and minimal irony.)_

 ## 5. Problem first, not solution backwards